 The Children Act 1989; “Safeguarding Children: Working together under the Children Act 2004

-All Wales Child Protection Procedures 2008
+Wales Safeguarding Procedures 2019 – Available via the website (www.safeguarding.wales) and downloadable app.

 Safeguarding Vulnerable Groups Act 2006

-Social Services and Well-being (Wales) Act 2014
+Social Services and Wellbeing (Wales) Act 2014

-Care Act 2014

 Well-being of Future Generations (Wales) Act 2015

-The Mental Capacity Act 2005

 Welsh Government “Working together to safeguard people guidance”

 From 1st April 2013, the region merged to create one South East Wales Safeguarding Children Board (SEWSCB).
 The purpose of the Board is to co-ordinate multi agency safeguarding children work and to ensure the effectiveness of that work in improving outcomes for children and young people.